Adaaks/XTouch-5-Inch/Readme.md

 # There are two folders
 - A1 Series = removes chamber temp, aux fan from the menus
 - P1/X1 Series = keep chamber temp, aux fan from the menus.
+Choose only one folder to install corresponding to your needs

 # ⚠️ If the screen reboots constantly after connecting to bambu lab server, you will need to follow this process to manually add the printer, credits to WolfspiritM for this guide.